-L. B. Badgett, 648 DeQueen Blvd., Port Arthur.
-Texas, Nov.
+L. B. Badgett, 648 DeQueen Blvd., Port Arthur, Texas, Nov.
 21.-I was called home from the work in Arkansas and Oklahoma, due to the flood here.
 I have been preaching some in East Texas over the week-ends.
 I baptized one at Votaw; others almost persuaded.
 I go to Hiwasse, Ark., this week to assist in erection of church building.
-I expect to preach some in Oklahoma and Missouri for the brethren.
-They have members from a from there.
+I expect to preach some in Oklahoma and Missouri from there.